Program Information

 Is it possible for me to volunteer in my child’s class?

-Yes.
-If you are interested in volunteering assisting any or all of your child’s Lil’ Sprouts classes please make note in the registration form or sign up here.
+We welcome parent volunteers.
+If you are interested in volunteering assisting any or all of your child’s Seed to Plate classes please make note in the registration form or sign up here.